 71%* more compact visor movement.
 This allows use of the space saved to increase the thickness of the absorption material, benefitting safety.

-9% bigger visor window 9%.
+9%* bigger visor window.
 This gives the rider better visibility of the track in front and

 laterally when bent over the bike riding straight ahead, benefitting active safety.

-3% smaller frontal section and 6% small lateral section: the helmet is more compact and lighter, without reducing passive safety and comfort.
+3%* smaller frontal section and 6%* smaller lateral section: the helmet is more compact and lighter, without reducing passive safety and comfort.

-Aerodynamic resistance (Cd) reduced by 17%.
-The lower the Cd value, the lower the
+Resistance to aerodynamic penetration (X-DRAG) reduced by 7%*.
+The lower the X-DRAG value, the lower the

 amount of stress transmitted to the rider’s neck, with an increase in comfort and reduction